microsoft/WhatTheHack/xxx-AzureADandAADB2B/Coach/Solution-01.md

-# Challenge 01 - <Title of Challenge> - Coach's Guide
+# Challenge 01 - register-app - Coach's Guide

 [< Previous Solution](./Solution-00.md) - **[Home](./README.md)** - [Next Solution >](./Solution-02.md)

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
-- Here
+Register the app in the newly created tenant by navigating App Registration.

+Select Accounts in this organizational directory only( Single Tenant)

+Enter https://authr.biz/ as the Redirect URIs.

+Select the Access Token and ID Token checkboxes in the Authentication tab